kedacore/keda-docs/content/blog/azure-pipelines-scaler.md

 Once that happens, you will see the agents are starting to process the pending Azure Pipelines jobs:

+Once that happens, you will see the jobs in the Azure Pipelines' agent pool:

 ![scaledjobs agents](/img/blog/azure-pipelines-scaler/jobs-agents-autoscaled.png)

 Using a `ScaledJob` is the preferred way to autoscale your Azure Pipelines agents if you have long running jobs.